-The transportation system is still inaccessible for blind persons.
-Women, especially just a girl like me, are not self-confident enough to go out on their own.
-We need someone to accompany with us.
-It makes us become dependent on other people.

-Women with disabilities normally have difficulties in marriage as we have fewer chances than men.
+Group Work by Participants VIETNAM The transportation system is still inaccessible for blind persons.
+Women, especially just a girl like me, are not selfaccompany with us.
+It makes us become dependent on other people. as we have fewer chances than men.
 I usually strive in study to manage an independent life in the future and participate in social activities.
 This training let me understand an inclusive society, the relationship between disability and development, and gender and development.
 I would like to share what I learned from other SHO's and SHG's activities to develop our organization further.